 Exploring craftmanship has brought me joy throughout my life.
-I built a house from a dismantled barn, including the cabinets, vanities, and some of the doors.
+I built a house with wood from a dismantled barn, including the cabinets, vanities, and doors.

 Most recently, I have combined my woodworking skills with my love of nature.
 Inspired by wood that I recover mostly in Vermont forests and river banks, my sculptures strive to capture the beauty and powerful grace of birds, in a natural setting.